lulu70/vegan-site/content/recipes/Fast-and-Special-Lasagna.md

 ## Lets start -

 Preheat oven to 180ºc.
-soak the cashew nuts in water for 1 hour.
+Soak the cashew nuts in water for 1 hour.
-Choose a large pan or a wok and heat the oil in it. cut the onions, carrots, and the celery to dices and fry it 3-5 minutes until its golden. cut the zucchini, mushrooms, and dry tomatoes to dices and add it to the pan with the garlic, and continue to fry for another 5 minutes. now chop the tomatoes to dices or use a canned version and add it to the pan with the tomato puree and stir. add the salt, pepper, oregano, thyme, rosemary and basil to the pan and stir. add the vegetable broth and the red wine to the pan, stir and cook it covered for 10 minutes.
+Choose a large pan or a wok and heat the oil in it.
+Cut the onions, carrots, and the celery to dices and fry it 3-5 minutes until its golden.
+Cut the zucchini, mushrooms, and dry tomatoes to dices and add it to the pan with the garlic, and continue to fry for another 5 minutes.
+Now chop the tomatoes to dices or use a canned version and add it to the pan with the tomato puree and stir.
+Add the salt, pepper, oregano, thyme, rosemary and basil to the pan and stir.
+Add the vegetable broth and the red wine to the pan, stir and cook it covered for 10 minutes.

 <Image filename="vegetables-pan"/>

-meanwhile, rinse and drain the cashew and place it in a food processor. add the oat milk, lemon juice and all the bechamel spices to it and blend 1-2 minutes to get a creamy texture. you can add more milk if it's too thick.
+Meanwhile, rinse and drain the cashew and place it in a food processor.
+Add the oat milk, lemon juice and all the bechamel spices to it and blend 1-2 minutes to get a creamy texture.
+You can add more milk if it's too thick.

 <Image filename="cashew-bechamel"/>

 Take the pan off the heat and get ready to start the layers art.
-In a casserole dish, 25/35cm (+/-), sprinkle olive oil and pour the first layer of the vegetables sauce. try to flat it to a thickness of 1 cm and cover it with a layer of pasta sheets.
+In a casserole dish, 25/35cm (+/-), sprinkle olive oil and pour the first layer of the vegetables sauce.
+Try to flat it to a thickness of 1 cm and cover it with a layer of pasta sheets.
 Now cover the pasta sheets with a layer of the bechamel we made, try to get a ½ cm layer.

 <Image filename="first-three-layers"/>